Last Updated on June 3, 2023 by Dave Farquhar

 The exact composition didn’t matter much.
 Mixtures of metal tend to melt at lower temperatures than pure metals.
 You’ve observed this if you’re familiar with soldering.
 The solder melts at a lower point than the copper or tin you’re soldering to.
 Your soldering iron can’t melt the copper, but it will melt the solder.
 And if some solder seems to melt easier than others, you’re not imagining things.
 Lead-free solders melt at a higher temperature than lead-bearing solders.
 And solder made up of 63% lead/37% tin melts at a lower point than the more common 60% lead/40% tin composition.

 With pot metal, what mattered most was gathering enough material, and getting the melting point low enough.
 Throw in enough material and it would get there eventually, pretty much at random.

 Advantages of pot metal

 Since it’s cheap and easy to mix up and work with, it’s good for prototyping and experiments to test concepts.
-Then if it works out, the item can be manufactured with a better material.
+Then if the concept works out, the item can be manufactured with a better, more suitable material.

 Disadvantages of pot metal

 Sometimes cheap random metal is good enough for the job.
 But newer manufacturing methods that allow for a finer level of detail, such as diecasting, have more specific composition requirements.
-Introducing trace amounts of lead into the mix can cause these alloys to break apart in a relatively short length of time, sometimes only 3-4 years.
+Introducing trace amounts of lead into the mix can cause these alloys to break apart in a relatively short length of time, sometimes only 3-4 years, a phenomenon known as zinc pest.
 Suddenly, the practice of sweeping the floor to get more material for the mix goes from being smart and resourceful to being destructive.

 The unstable cooling point of the material can trap air pockets in the casting, leading to fragility or brittleness.
 When price is the main consideration, that may be okay.
-But when durability and repeatability are important, more sophisticated methods, such as diecasting, are more appropriate.
+But when durability and repeatability are important, more sophisticated methods, such as diecasting, or even cast iron, are more appropriate.